Skip to Content

 Interestingly, the State Park is a relatively new addition to Florida’s parks.
 It was set up in 1963 to preserve Key Largo’s coral reef.

+It is a really cool place that we enjoyed spending time in Key Largo.
 Not only did it boast great beaches but it has beautiful nature trails AND great camping.
 You can also take great snorkel trips from the Pennekamp Coral Reef State Park.

 You have so many choices to enjoy the beautiful reefs at the State Park – snorkel off the beach, hire a kayak, go on a snorkel boat tour or a glass bottom boat tour – the choices are endless.